HorizenOfficial/horizen-docs/docs/2-migration/04-dump-execution.md

     }
      ```

-     The *keys* represent the ZEND address in an Base58check decoded format, without the first 2bytes chain prefix (so 20 bytes in total), prepended with 0x.<br/>
+     The *keys* represent the ZEND address in a Base58check decoded format, without the first 2 bytes chain prefix (so 20 bytes in total), prepended with 0x.<br/>
      The *values* represent the ZEND balance, in "wei format" (1 ZEN = 1 with 18 zeros).